 I’ll say it again because it’s confusing to many.
-Applying for PR does not give you implied status.
+Applying for PR does not give you valid temporary status, or implied status.
 You still need to make a new temporary status application before your current permit expires in order to retain legal status in Canada.

 Below are some examples of work permit applications that are made in conjunction with applications for Permanent Residence.
 Note that you only have implied status if your new application is made before your current permit expires.

 - Bridging Open Work Permit Implied Status – if you have a valid work permit at the time you apply for a Bridging Open Work permit, you will have implied status.

 - Spousal Sponsorship Implied Status – if you have a valid work permit at the time you apply for a spouse or common-law sponsorship, and if you include an application for an open work permit in your sponsorship application package, you will have implied status

 Maintained status when an application is returned as incomplete